stancl/tenancy-docs/docs/source/v2/tenant-routes.blade.md

 The `Stancl\Tenancy\Middleware\PreventAccessFromTenantDomains` middleware prevents access to non-tenant routes from tenant domains by returning a redirect to the tenant app's home page ([`tenancy.home_url`]({{ $page->link('configuration#home-url') }})).
 Conversely, it returns a 404 when a user attempts to visit a tenant route on a web (exempt) domain.

 The `tenancy:install` command applies this middleware to the `web` and `api` groups.
-If you want apply it for another route group, add this middleware manually to that group.
+To apply it for another route group, add this middleware manually to that group.
 You can do this in `app/Http/Kernel.php`.